-Pension supplement: The supplement is paid to veterans of the Estonian War of Independence and their widow(er)s; persons assessed as at least 40% incapacitated for work as a result of a nuclear test or accident; and veterans of WWII or members of the Defense Force.
+Pension supplement: The supplement is paid to veterans of the Estonian War of Independence and their widow(er)s; persons assessed as at least 40% incapacitated for work as a result of a nuclear test or accident; and veterans of WWII or members of the Estonian Defense Force.

-Disability pension: Payable from age 16 to the retirement age with an insured period of at least 1 year for persons aged 21 to 23, rising to 14 years for persons aged 60 to 62.
-There is no insured period required from age 16 to age 20.
+Disability pension: Paid from age 16 to the retirement age with a coverage period of at least 1 year for persons aged 21 to 23, rising to 14 years for persons aged 60 to 62.
+There is no coverage-period requirement from age 16 to age 20.

-The pension is payable for a total disability (100% loss of earning capacity) or partial disability (10% to 99% loss of earning capacity).
+The pension is paid for a total disability (100% loss of earning capacity) or partial disability (10% to 99% loss of earning capacity).

-The pension is payable for 6 months; 1, 2, or 5 years (renewable periods); or until retirement age, according to the assessed degree of disability.
+The pension is payable for 6 months; for 1, 2, or 5 years (renewable periods); or until retirement age, according to the assessed degree of disability.